opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 networks:
   opensearch-net:
 ```
 6. The new `docker-compose-no-security.yml` file has now been created and should appear similar to the following file.
 Now run the `docker-compose up` command to run the containers with the new image.
-Then you can access the self-managed Dashboards instances by hitting the Amazon Elastic Compute Cloud (Amazon EC2) endpoint with port `5601`.
+Then you can access the self-managed Dashboards instances by connecting to the Amazon Elastic Compute Cloud (Amazon EC2) endpoint with port `5601`.
 By doing so, you can conveniently view and interact with all the saved objects.
 ```yml
 version: '3'
 services: